-SEC.
-40. Any sums of money appropriated to carry out the provisions of chapter forty-seven relating to the duties of the state sealer of weights and measures, shall be added to the funds appropriated under the preceding section and to carry out the first twenty-one sections (provisions) of this chapter, and expended as a part thereof; or any funds appropriated to carry out the provisions of said sections of this chapter, may be expended in carrying out the provisions aforesaid, relating to the duties of the state sealer of weights and measures.
+Sec.
+42. Method of expending appropriation.
+1913, c.
+140, § 8.
+Any sums of money appropriated to carry out the provisions of chapter forty-eight relating to the duties of the state sealer of weights and measures, shall be added to the funds appropriated to carry out the provisions of this chapter, and expended as a part thereof; or any funds appropriated to carry out the provisions of this chapter, may be expended in carrying out the provisions aforesaid, relating to the duties of the state sealer of weights and measures.